How to Secure a Spot in Gmail Primary Inbox

 The best resource for this is often directly from Google itself.
 Regularly check their updates and blogs for any announcements.
 And make sure you read Google’s general guidelines for bulk senders.

-These guidelines may not be directly related to the Gmail Primary inbox, but they help you avoid ending up in spam folders and improve your deliverability.
+These guidelines may not be directly related to the Gmail Primary inbox, but they help you avoid ending up in spam folders and improve deliverability.

 Hit the Gmail Primary Inbox with Campaign Refinery